How to Write a Fairy Tale in 8 Steps (With Examples)

 - Things happen in threes or sevens – It’s a common fairy tale tradition.
 This could relate to characters, events or places.
 For example the seven dwarfs in snow white or the three little pigs.

 - Send your hero on a quest or journey and show the changes to them relating to their behaviour and personality on the way.

 - Common fairy tales follow the Good vs. Evil story plot.

 - Villains or evil characters are punished for their acts and the hero is rewarded in some way.

 - The challenge or obstacle your heroes faces must be impossible to overcome without the help of a magical character or some special abilities.
-For example only true love could breaks beast’s curse in Beauty and The Beast.
+For example, only true love could break the beast’s curse in Beauty and The Beast.